Armaniac/pyexternalboxespmw2/src/README.txt

 - KN4CK3R who made all this possible by publishing the root source code
 - Tristan Ward (not cheat related) for the Direct3D and Aero overlay
 - Big Dave for the offsets of every new COD6 build, SuprNovaAO for additionnal offsets, S0beit for Radar, xZetera for various pieces of code, Sumol for updates of BoxESP, blambo for dead bodies removal and arrows in radar, cardoow for coldblooded enemies identification, Ghett0 for knifebot & triggerbot, jixz for tubebot & killstreak counter, kolbybrooks for better mem locations, username_in_use for locking aimbot.
-- Special thanks for warezdude92 and dheir for huge support
+- Special thanks for warezdude92 for huge support

 * New features:
 - Easier than ever to build and use (no more VC++ and DirectX SDK download)